MatteoPerota/Django-Wedding-Website/README.md

 Hey there! 👋 Welcome to the repository for a Django wedding website I created for my wedding invites.
 This project is a simple, clean, and user-friendly website designed to give guests all the info they need about the big day.

+Web design isn’t exactly my specialty (I spend most of my time working with data), but I figured this could be a handy resource for fellow improvised designers who find themselves in a similar situation!

 ---

 ## **What’s This All About?**